 Diabetic retinopathy is a common eye disease in people with diabetes, and it can lead to blindness if it’s left untreated.
-At Logos Vision in Perth Amboy and Hamilton Township, New Jersey, skilled optometrist Silvana Abadeer, OD, and her team offer diabetic retinopathy screenings and treatment that can improve or save your vision.
+At Logos Vision in Perth Amboy, New Jersey, skilled optometrist Silvana Abadeer, OD, and her team offer diabetic retinopathy screenings and treatment that can improve or save your vision.
 Schedule an eye exam with Logos Vision by phone or online today.

 Diabetic retinopathy is a complication of diabetes and uncontrolled blood sugar levels.
 It causes damage to blood vessels in light-sensitive parts of your retina, or the back of your eye.